All Episodes

 And everybody that knows me is freaking out for me right now because I'm probably your number one fan.

-Well, congratulations on the uh on the good result.
+Well, congratulations on a good result.

 Thank you.

-It's hard to stay focused on one thing.
+Although you've been talking about so many great things today, it's hard to stay focused on one thing.

 But I think, you know, the thing that we're seeing right now, Rush, is people just want America back.